-- Existing employee housing units at the Harden Farm project site will remain in service during A. construction.
+- A. Existing employee housing units at the Harden Farm project site will remain in service during construction.
 Contractor shall maintain access to the units while they are occupied.
 Interruptions to utility services necessary to complete the work shall be approved by the Contracting Officer 48 hours prior to shut down, and shall not exceed 4 hours without provision of temporary or bypass service. - B. Construction Camp: Establishment of a camp within the Park will not be permitted.

-- C. All construction signing, fencing, erosion control measures, and traffic control measures shall be in place before starting construction. - D. A 48 hour notice is required for any changes in the approved work schedule. - E. Do not pave or stripe when and if conditions are not suitable for paving and striping work. - F. A 48 hour notice is required for all paving operations. - G. Equipment when not in use shall be shut off to minimize noise and air-pollution. - H. Areas of the Park damaged by the movement of the Contractor's vehicles and equipment, or other construction operations, shall be restored as approved by the Contracting Officer, at no additional expense to the Government. - I. For endangered species protection, cutting/clearing trees at the project site shall not be performed between April 15 and October 31. - J. The Contractor shall achieve Substantial Completion within 365 days, and Final Completion within 455 days, of contract award for the Base Bid.
-The warranty period for the work included in the Base Bid shall begin upon final acceptance by the Contracting Officer. - K. The Contractor shall achieve Substantial Completion within 365 days, and Final Completion within 455 days, of contract award for either Bid Option if one is awarded.
-The warranty period for the work included in an awarded Bid Option shall begin upon final acceptance by the Contracting Officer.
+- C. All construction signing, fencing, erosion control measures, and traffic control measures shall be in place before starting construction. - D. A 48 hour notice is required for any changes in the approved work schedule. - E. Do not pave or stripe when and if conditions are not suitable for paving and striping work. - F. A 48 hour notice is required for all paving operations. - G. Equipment when not in use shall be shut off to minimize noise and air-pollution. - H. Areas of the Park damaged by the movement of the Contractor's vehicles and equipment, or other construction operations, shall be restored as approved by the Contracting Officer, at no additional expense to the Government. - I. For endangered species protection, cutting/clearing trees at the project site shall not be performed between April 15 and October 31. - J. The Contractor shall achieve Substantial Completion within 365 days, and Final Completion within 455 days, of contract award.
+The warranty period for the work shall begin upon final acceptance by the Contracting Officer.